 - bath chickens if they start to look dingy (for more on how to do this read my post Chicken Bath 101)

-- many people use shampoos designed to brighten gray human hair as a wash agent
+- many people use shampoos designed to brighten gray human hair as a washing agent

 - add white vinegar to the rinse water